thyrc/alog/README.md

 So nothing shiny.. but it now serves as a journeyman's piece.

 Along the way I expect the API to change quite a bit.
-I will update the README / Documentation when things quiet down a bit, but util then (maybe a 1.x release) I will add features, move parts around and fix bugs when (and if) I find them.
+I will update the README / Documentation when things quiet down, but until then (maybe a 1.x release) I will add features, move parts around and fix bugs when (and if) I find them.